 - The medieval palace complex of Gorkha

 - Ramagrama, the relic stupa of Lord Buddha

 - Khokana, the vernacular village, and its mustard-oil seed industrial heritage

 - Medieval Earthern Walled City of Lo Manthang

 - Vajrayogini and early settlement of Sankhu

 - Bhurti Temple Complex of Dailekh

-The Stupa or Chaitya style of architecture is mainly used in Buddhist shrines, examples of which can be seen in Swayambhunath and Boudha structures.
+The Stupa or Chaitya Style of architecture is mainly used in Buddhist shrines, examples of which can be seen in Swayambhunath and Boudha structures.
 This style is attributed to having a broad base that tapers as the structure moves higher.
-It is of the belief that Emperor Ashoka introduced this structure to Nepal.
+It believes that Emperor Ashoka introduced this structure to Nepal.

-The Shikhara style is another popular style that can be seen in Nepali architecture.
-This is characterized by tall artistic pyramidal buildings with a gajur at the top and is primarily connected with Hindu temples.
-The Krishna Mandir and Mahaboudha in Patan Durbar Square are fine examples of this form or architecture.
+The Shikhara Style is another popular style that can be seen in Nepali architecture.
+This is characterized by tall artistic pyramidal buildings with a Gajur at the top and is primarily connected with Hindu temples.
+The Krishna Mandir and Mahaboudha in Patan Durbar Square are fine examples of this form of architecture.